cakephp/docs/en/core-libraries/caching.rst

     Used to set or read configuration for Caching.
 See :ref:`cache-configuration` for more information.

+.. php:staticmethod:: drop($key)

+    Remove a configuration name.
+This will also destroy any constructed adapters.

 .. php:staticmethod:: read($key, $config = 'default')

     ``Cache::read()`` is used to read the cached value stored under